+The Children's Trust is registered with the Fundraising Regulator, is rated an 'Good Provider' by Ofsted Care (for residential houses).
 The Children's Trust School is rate a 'Good Provider' by Ofsted Education.
 Registered address: The Children's Trust, Tadworth Court, Tadworth, Surrey, KT20 SRU.
 Registered Charity No. 288018.
-TCT_687 05/20.
+TCT\687 04/23.